ICSD at the Second World Summit for Social Development (WSSD2)

 Advancing social development knowledge and practice worldwide

 The ICSD is committed to strengthening institutions and advancing multidisciplinary practice as a foundation for meaningful social development.
-We support investment in capable institutions, accountable leadership, and sustainable financing, alongside collaboration across health, education, social protection, social work, community development, employment and other sectors.
+We support investment in capable institutions, accountable leadership, and sustainable financing, alongside collaboration across health, education, social protection, social work, community development, employment, and other sectors.
 By fostering inclusive, cross-sector partnerships, ICSD works to ensure that policies translate into action and deliver people-centred, equitable outcomes worldwide.

 ICSD at SWSSD: Next Steps